Home

 When you have too many degrees of freedom, your statistical analyses of the epidemiology just break down.
 However, the evidence-based dilemma is easily solved by Molecular Biology and I'll show you this later in the presentation.
 I'm going to be talking about statins.
 That was actually in the syllabus.

 But I wanted to point out that biochemists are also failing.
 [Read slide to 'Vitamins D'].
-The VDR stands for Vitamin D Receptor.
+The VDRThe Vitamin D Receptor.
+A nuclear receptor located throughout the body that plays a key role in the innate immune response. stands for Vitamin D ReceptorA nuclear receptor located throughout the body that plays a key role in the innate immune response..
 [Continue reading slide to knowledge] Yet the insights that are resulting from science that the biochemists are producing [continue slide].

 … Suicidal idealation, this is not something I've heard anybody speak about, so far at the conference.
 It's a big problem with us.
 As the immunopathologyA temporary increase in disease symptoms experienced by Marshall Protocol patients that results from the release of cytokines and endotoxins as disease-causing bacteria are killed. takes over, the cytokine storm hits.
 Suicidal idealationoccurs in a significant number of these people and it's treatable.
 As a matter of fact, it's avoidable.